meshnotes/meshnotes/documentation/layers.md

 ![Image for layers](./assets/layers.jpg "Layers")

 # App Layers
-Currently only a toast layer is used, to display messages to user.
+Currently only a toast layer is used, to display instant messages to user.

 # Editor Layers
-There are 3 layers related to the editor.
+There are 4 layers related to the editor.
 1. Selection layer: to display the selection area(blue semitransparent rectangle) and handles(small blue rectangles for user to drag, only in mobile mode).
+4. Plugin tips layer: to display the plugin tips.
+Currently using for AI hints(currently in every block's extra area).
-2. Popup menu layer: to display the popup menu, for user to select all, copy, cut, and paste.
+3. Popup menu layer: to display the popup menu, for user to select all, copy, cut, and paste.
-3. Plugin tips layer: to display the plugin tips.
-Currently using for AI hints.
+4. Plugin dialog layer: to display the plugin dialog.

+So the selection rectangle and handles are in the lowest layer, might be covered by plugin tips.
+And plugin tips might be covered by popup menu.
+Plugin dialog is on the top of everything.